 What do Google Maps APIs do?

 When Google Maps was launched in 2005, it heralded an era of point to point navigation and driving directions for the home computer.
 The launch of Google Maps API that same year enabled developers to put maps in their applications.
-From the launch of Google Maps, Google has steadily added data starting with imagery from Google Earth and including real time traffic from 2007.
 Today, Google Maps APIs and SDKs form a cloud-based mapping platform through three core groupings of APIs: Maps, Routes, and Places, which include a total of 13 APIs.
 Learn more about what each Google Maps API can do here.

 An Overview of the HERE Platform